deeplearning4j/deeplearning4j/generative-adversarial-network.md

 Generative adversarial networks (GANs) are architectures comprised of two neural networks, which pit one net against the other.
 Thus the "adversarial."
 Yann LeCun [called adversarial training](https://www.quora.com/What-are-some-recent-and-potentially-upcoming-breakthroughs-in-deep-learning) "the most interesting idea in the last 10 years in ML."

 [GANs were introduced in a paper](https://arxiv.org/abs/1406.2661) by Ian Goodfellow and other researchers at the University of Montreal, including Yoshua Bengio, in 2014.
-Goodfellow, Bengio and Aaron Courville co-authored [a well-known deep learning textbook](http://www.deeplearningbook.org/).

 The potential is obviously huge, because GANs can learn to mimic any distribution of data.
 That is, GANs can be taught to create worlds eerily similar to our own in any domain: images, music, speech, prose.
 They are true [robot artists](counterfeitor), and their [output is impressive](https://www.nytimes.com/2017/08/14/arts/design/google-how-ai-creates-new-music-and-new-artists-project-magenta.html) -- poignant even.